skip to main content

 If you go over your data cap, Cox charges $10 for every 50 GB of data over your limit up to a maximum of $100 in overage fees—that’s standard for a cable ISP with data caps.

 Cox offers professional installation for $100, or you can self-install for free.
-Most plans come with 12-month contracts, but you have the option of going month-to-month for an extra fee.
+Most plans don’t require annual contracts, but will include price hikes after the promo period ends.

 Cox installation and equipment